EthanBnntt/databases-project/PROJECT.md

 ## Potential Database structure

-table for starship models in service
-Starships:
+#### Starship Table

 name PK
 model and year PK
-Current Captain
 drive (alcubierre-white, alcubierre froning) class (passenger, military, cargo, supercargo) min crew max crew capacity

+### Tables

+table for starship models in service

-table for planets/locations (inlcudes distance from earth, average review, average travel time to get there, etc.)
+table for planets/locations (inlcudes distance from earth, average review)

-table of pilots(years of service, name, personal info )
+table of pilots (name, years of service, home planet)

-table for people taking vacations
+table for customers (name, home planet,

-table for a space trip
+table for a space trip (the starship, the pilot of the starship, the customers,